Nakshatra05/Whizzify/README.md

 # Whizzify

-Whizzify is a Web3 platform designed to revolutionize how organizations assess participant engagement during sessions.
+Whizzifyy is a Web3 platform designed to revolutionize how organizations assess participant engagement during sessions.
 By leveraging AI and blockchain technology, Whizzify automates quiz generation and reward distribution, ensuring a seamless and efficient process for both organizations and participants.

 ## Project Overview